6Morpheus6/pinokio-wiki/README.md

 If you find a bug, if something doesn't work as expected, or if you are having trouble running an Application, please visit the [Pinokio Discord Server][Disc] and post your issue in one of the #support channels.

-- Describe your issue in [#quick-questions][ququ] and post a screenshot if possible (the quickest way to get help).
+- Describe your issue in [#pinokio-support][pisu] and post a screenshot if possible (the quickest way to get help).
-- If you need help with any of the Applications, please visit the [#App-questions][apqu] channel to ask for advice
+- If you need help with any of the Applications, please visit the [#App-Assistance][apas] channel to ask for advice
 - Or hit the ***Report Bug button*** at the top right corner on the Pinokio main page and post your logs in the [#forum][foru] and describe the bug or issue.

 | [Top](#pinokio-wiki) | [General](#general) | [FAQ](#faq) | [Troubleshooting](#troubleshooting) | [Applications](#applications) | [Requirements](#requirements-not-verified) |